vitadisplays/puppet-oxid/README.markdown

 ```

 ### Setup Configuration
-The file config.inc.php and .htaccess file will be configure, by token replacements or directly by source contents.
+The file config.inc.php and .htaccess file will be configure, by token replacements in conjunction with the defined parameters or directly by source contents.

 ### Parameters
 	- repository					The repository to get from